Wheat free food fact file

 Barley

-Barley has been around a long time, in fact it is actually the earliest known cultivated cereal.
-In the past barley was often combined with wheat to make a very nutritious bread, however in modern times it seems to have fallen out of favour for bread making, and the populations demand for mass produced cheap wheat loaves has been a major contributory factor.
+Barley was also combined with wheat to make a very nutritious bread, however in modern times it seems to have fallen out of favour for bread making, and the populace demand for mass produced, cheap, wheat loaves was a major contributory factor.

-Barley water, the cordial drink is also made from this grain.
+Barley water, the cordial drink is also made from this grain, and of course barley beer, which is possibly the first drink developed by Neolithic man.

-As with all flours, barley flour should be kept in an airtight container, and stored in a cool area.
-It also does have a use by date.
-Other forms of barley should also be kept in airtight cool conditions to maintain its freshness until it is used or reaches its 'use by' date.
+As with all flours, barley flour should be kept in an airtight container, and stored in a cool area, or in the freezer.
+Other forms of barley should also be kept in cool, airtight conditions to maintain their freshness until they are used or reach their 'use by' date.

 Flaked barley